isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1811.md

 ---
-title: NuCloud NAS File Storage Solution - NuCloud NAS Storage Standard
+title: Synology NAS pairing with an onsite and offsite cloud backup to ensure that data protection is achieved and to meet compliance in many organisations.
+The data can be accessed via mapped drives, website portal or via the mobile app.
+It also sync the documents automatically without hassle via the app on your local computer, similar to One Drive/Google Drive/Dropbox but this is on a private cloud basis.
 permalink: /productivity-solutions-grant/solutionrepo/solution1811
 ---

 ### Description

-Synology NAS pairing with an onsite and offsite cloud backup to ensure that data protection is achieved and to meet compliance in many organisations.
-The data can be accessed via mapped drives, website portal or via the mobile app.
-It also sync the documents automatically without hassle via the app on your local computer, similar to One Drive/Google Drive/Dropbox but this is on a private cloud basis.
+201214085K

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Nucleo_Consulting_20200639_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria